8bitsats/BasedCheshTelegram/README.md

 2. **AI Integration**
    - Groq API for intelligent conversations
-   - DALL-E 3 for NFT art generation
+   - DALL-E 3 and SDXL for NFT art generation
+   - XAI Vision for image and chart analysis
    - Custom prompt engineering for optimal results

 3. **Blockchain Integration**